snhstq/IBM3705_R3/README.md

 - Each line has now it own ICW
 - ABAR contains the line addr of the line that initiated an interrupt.
 - For the moment BSC support has been suspended.
+(Use R2 instead)
 - Each line has its own Tx/Rx buffer
 - #define MAXLINES n sets the number of SDLC lines during compilation.